V4Fire/Core/src/core/uuid/README.md

 # core/uuid

-This module provides functions for parsing and serializing UUID strings and binary sequences.
+This module provides API to parse and serialize UUID strings and binary sequences.